open-cogsci/sigmund-ai/heymans/static/login.md

 {: .pretty-text }

 - Better at answering questions about [OpenSesame](https://osdoc.cogsci.nl/) and [DataMatrix](https://pydatamatrix.eu) than other chatbots
 - Built on state-of-the-art language models and therefore also an excellent general-purpose chatbot.
-You can select OpenAI GPT4, Anthropic Claude 3, or Mistral Large--your choice!
+- Select OpenAI GPT4, Anthropic Claude 3, or Mistral Large.
+Your choice!
 - Messages and attachments are encrypted so that no-one can listen in on your conversation
 - Basic Python and R execution abilities
 - Search for scientific articles through Google Scholar